-3. That the project is consistent with the design criteria and special use standards and conditions of this chapter pursuant to section 13.20.130 et seq.
+3. That the project is consistent with the design criteria and special use standards and conditions of this chapter pursuant to section 13,20,130 et seq.

-This finding can be made, in that the development is consistent with the surrounding neighborhood in terms of architectural style; lots developed to an urban density surround the site; the colors shall be natural in appearance and complementary to the site.
+This finding can be made, in that the development is consistent with the surrounding neighborhood in terms of architectural style, and all the nearby lots are developed at the same density surround the site.
+The exterior colors will be natural in appearance and complementary to the site.